Natalia Kukulska: Charitable activities

-Kukulska is known for its charitable activities.
+Kukulska is known for her charitable activities.
 She has performed at the finals of the Great Orchestra of Christmas Charity many times.
-In 1997, together with a group of Polish artists, he records the song "Moja i Twoja nadzieja" ('My and Your Hope').
+In 1997, together with a group of Polish artists, she recorded the song "Moja i Twoja nadzieja" ('My and Your Hope').
 The income from its sale was allocated to the flood victims.

-In 2002, she takes part of the action "Cała Polska czyta Dzieciom", in which she reads a fairy tale to her son, and records a song and a video clip "Wspomnienia są blisko" ('Memories are near').
-In August 2005, together with other artists, he records the anthem of the TVN foundation "Nie jesteś sam" ('You are not alone').
-On 20 November 2006 she started the action "Konwój Muszkieterów", for which she recorded a special CD with live versions of her hits and the Foundation's anthem entitled "Możemy nieść pomoc" ('We can help').
-During the action, the Kukulska visited three orphanages, giving their pupils gifts.
+In 2002, she took part in the initiative "Cała Polska czyta Dzieciom", in which she read a fairy tale to her son, and recorded a song and a video clip "Wspomnienia są blisko" ('Memories are near').
+In August 2005, together with other artists, she recorded the anthem of the TVN foundation "Nie jesteś sam" ('You are not alone').
+On 20 November 2006 she started the initiative "Konwój Muszkieterów", for which she recorded a special CD with live versions of her hits and the Foundation's anthem "Możemy nieść pomoc" ('We can help').
+Within this initiative, Kukulska visited three orphanages, giving gifts to their residents.
 The income from the sale of the album was allocated to the purchase of Christmas gifts for children from orphanages.

 On 12 April 2007 she became the UNICEF Goodwill Ambassador and promoted the School for Africa campaign to establish schools in Angola.
 Since 2012, she has been an active ambassador of the SOS Children's Villages Association.